makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 "What do you trade in?"

 "I buy wood, I sell wood carvings.
-Not carpentry, mind.
-Wood carvings.
+Not carpentry, mind," he hastened to add.
+"Wood carvings.
 The fine stuff.
 Very important distinction that many miss, there."

 Sarai nodded.
 "I suppose there is, at that."
 She had picked a good companion, as it were, to enter the halls with.
 Someone trading in finery, but not the same type as she was planning to trade in.
 "What's your name, anyhow?"